jucian0/posts/observable-pattern.md

 For more information on this topic, you can try [RXJS](https://rxjs.dev/), this library makes the process effortless, and you can do many things with operators.

-Even if you don't need this pattern in your projects, it's good that you understand how it works because many libraries use it to implement their solutions..
+Even if you don't need this pattern in your projects, it's good that you understand how it works because many libraries use it to implement their solutions.